smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/index.md

 ① Enter the **Workspace Name**.

 - The workspace name cannot be duplicated.
-- Workspace names can only be written in English (lowercase, first letter) and numbers (last letter). ex)myworkspace123
+- Workspace names can only be written in English (lowercase, first letter) and numbers (last letter). ex: myworkspace123

 ② Selected Plan